martinmihov/bw/README.md

 Requirements to run the application:

-Git
-Docker Desktop
-Java 21
-Maven
+Git, Java 21, Maven and Docker Desktop with the following images: postgres:15; confluentinc/cp-zookeeper:7.7.8; confluentinc/cp-kafka:7.7.8;

 Step 1: clone the repo